The Best Low-Mileage Car Insurance Companies (2024)

 * Estimated discounts are based on insurance providers’ estimates.
 Where an estimate is not provided, we’ve indicated that discounts vary.

-If your insurance company doesn’t offer a low-mileage discount…
+What to do if your car insurance company doesn’t offer low-mileage car insurance

-Not all insurance companies offer car insurance discounts to customers who log fewer miles annually than the average driver.
+Not all insurance companies offer low-mileage car insurance or car insurance discounts to customers who log fewer miles annually than the average driver.

 If your insurance provider doesn’t offer lower rates based on annual mileage, you can:

-• Get a telematics device: Most companies—including those without low-mileage discounts—allow safe drivers to lower their auto insurance rates by tracking their driving with a telematics mobile app or plug-in device that looks for unsafe driving behaviors like hard braking or late-night driving.
+device: Most companies—including those without low-mileage discounts—allow safe drivers to lower their auto insurance rates by tracking their driving with a telematics mobile app or plug-in device.

 • Compare car insurance quotes from other companies: If you drive less than 7,000 miles per year, you’re likely eligible for a cheap pay-per-mile rate or a low-mileage discount from another provider.